pixotech/performance-workshop/deck.md

 # When to use lhci instead of lighthouse
   - You want automated runs of lighthouse with a config file running the entire process
   - You can still script `lighthouse`
+  - You want to control the upload to a source

 ---

 # Getting started with lhci